vintlabs/BananaPiano/README.md

 2
 0
 ```
-You should see a number on the console that corresponds to the banana tht you touched.
+You should see a number on the console that corresponds to the banana that you touched.
 (Expect that there will be some anomalies... this is just a simple example!)

 7. Test with the python script to hear your wonderful banana music! (be sure to close the serial console in the Arduino IDE first)
 ```